gleechi/gleechi.github.io/pages/0.11.0/unity/external_controllers/unity_vg_ec_leaphand.md

 This is an external controller class that supports the LeapMotion controller as an external controller.

-{% include important.html content="After assuring that the following conditions are met, you have to add the scripting define symbol **VG_USE_LEAP_CONTROLLER** to your Unity player settings (Project Settings → Player → Script Compilation)." %}
+{% include important.html content="After assuring that the following conditions are met, you have to add the scripting define symbol **VG_USE_LEAP_CONTROLLER** to your Unity player settings (Project Settings → Player → Script Compilation) OR activate the same define in VG_EC_LeapHand.cs." %}

 The following requirements have to be met to be able to use this controller: